benjamincharity/angular-telephone-filter/README.md

 ### Scripts

 * `npm run build` - produces production version of your library under the `dist` folder
-* `npm run dev` - produces development version of your library and runs a watcher
+* `npm run dev` - produces development version of your library under the `dist` folder and runs a watcher

 - - -